Jamie deRoy

 Jamie Gruber, better known by her stage name Jamie deRoy, is an American producer of Broadway plays, and a cabaret, stage, film and TV performer.
 She has co-produced 60 Broadway shows and 46 off-Broadway shows. deRoy has won eight Tony Awards for her theatre work and was one of the New York Friars Club's first eight female members.

 Early life and education

 deRoy was born Jamie Gruber in Pittsburgh, Pennsylvania, where she grew up in the Squirrel Hill neighbourhood.
 Her mother Aaronel deRoy Gruber was a multimedia artist and her father Irving Gruber was the owner of American Forge and Manufacturing Co.
+Her brother is photographer and author Terry deRoy Gruber.
 She attended Linden Elementary School and graduated from Allderdice High School in 1963. deRoy then studied drama at Carnegie Mellon University.
 In 1964 she moved to New York City and enrolled in classes at the American Academy of Dramatic Arts.